icons8/aitools-docs/docs/remover.md

 Icons8 Background Remover is a tool that automatically removes background from your images using artificial intelligence.
 For example, it will be helpful when you want to:
 * create clean showcase photos of your product for your online store;
-* add a basic background color or a full backdrop to a photo of yours to make it more professional;
+* add a basic background color or a full backdrop to a photo to make it look more professional;
 * separate a text from its background.

 ## Uploading